direktiv/direktiv.github.io/docs/spec/workflow-yaml/workflow.md

 ### WorkflowDefinition

 This is the top-level structure of a Direktiv workflow definition.
-All workflows must have one.
+All flows must have one.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |